 - My tortillas don’t fit right in my dish.
 What should I do?
 No worries!
 It just so happens that the tortillas I use are 8-inch (fajita size) tortillas, and they fit very nicely in my 4-quart baking dish, which is about the size of a 9×13-inch baking dish.
 If your tortillas are smaller or larger and they don’t quite fit right in your dish, just use more or less tortillas, overlap them and/or cut them to fit the dish as needed so that you get a nice layer.
 You got this!

-I hope you try this Mexican Lasagna recipe and love it as much as I do.
+I hope you try this recipe for Mexican Lasagna With Chicken and love it as much as I do.
 Thank for visiting today!

 - 1 tablespoon olive oil